RobotWebTools/rclnodejs/README.md

 by the interface definition language (IDL).
 ROS client libraries such as rclnodejs are responsible for converting these IDL message descriptions into source code of their target language.
-For this, rclnodejs provides the `generate-messages` npm script that reads in the IDL messages files of a ROS environment and generates corresponding JavaScript message interface files.
-Additionally, the tool generates the TypeScript `interface.d.ts` file containing declarations for every IDL message file processed.
+For this, rclnodejs provides the npm binary`generate-ros-messages` script that reads the IDL message files of a ROS environment and generates corresponding JavaScript message interface files.
+Additionally, the tool generates the TypeScript `interface.d.ts` file containing declarations for each IDL message file.

 Learn more about ROS interfaces and IDL [here](https://index.ros.org/doc/ros2/Concepts/About-ROS-Interfaces/).